-Research Interests: 19th-Century European Philosophy, Political Philosophy, Philosophy of Religion, American Philosophy, and Philosophy of Literature, Philosophy and Film
+Research Interests: 19th-Century European Philosophy, Political Philosophy, Critical Theory, Aesthetics, Philosophy of Religion, Philosophy and Film, Philosophy and Literature, and Genocide Studies

 Current Course Schedule

 - PHIL 331-500.
 Philosophy of Religion.
 TR 9:35-10:50.
 YMCA 115

 - PHIL 332-500.
 Social and Political Philosophy.
 TR 12:45-2:00.
 Jack E. Brown Chem Engn 102

 A native of Terre Haute, Indiana, Daniel Conway received his BA in Philosophy and Economics from Tulane University and his PhD in Philosophy from the University of California, San Diego.
 He has held faculty appointments at Stanford University, Harvard University, Penn State University, and, since 2006, Texas A&M University, where he is Professor of Philosophy and Humanities and Affiliate Professor of Film Studies and Religious Studies.
 He currently serves the University as Arts & Humanities Fellow, A.I. and Manet Schepps Foundation Teaching Fellow, Convener of the Working Group in Social, Cultural, and Political Theory, Liberal Arts Representative to the Faculty Senate, and President of Phi Beta Kappa.
 He is also a core faculty member in the recently established program in Philosophy for Children (P4C Texas).